strangebit/RawAccelProfileSwitcher/rawaccel-switch-doc/guide.md

 ![EditPathSeparate](images/EditPathSeparate.png)

-Finally, right-click on `rawaccel.cmd` within the Raw Accel Profile Switcher directory and choose `Edit`.
+Finally, right-click on `rawaccel.cmd` within the RawAccel Profile Switcher directory and choose `Edit`.
 This should bring up a text editor with the source code of the Batch script for editing.
 Since your Batch script does not live within the RawAccel program directory,